 4.2 A paragraph describing in detail what will be done in the task and what are the expected results.
 Describe the role and contribution of the participants.
 Describe collaboration with other projects when relevant

-This activity will develop the documentation framework necessary to identify, describe and evaluate priority EAVs.
-It will support deliberative work across a relevant pan-Arctic community of experts to identify and define a series of EAVs.
+From the call text, there is an understanding that the overall project will deliver the full implementation from observations and all the way through to services.
+This Task will develop the documentation framework necessary to identify, describe and evaluate priority EAVs.
+It will support work across a relevant pan-Arctic community of experts to identify and define a series of EAVs.
 It will also develop impact assessments to argue for an extended and sustained Arctic Observing System.

-Under the auspices of one or more ROADS Expert Panels, the task will develop the generic framework necessary to identify through assessment, describe requirements under and implementation strategies for 2-4 EAVs.This will include documentation that Pilot Services derived from EAVs critically support Key Objectives of the Arctic Observing Assessment Framework
+The AMAP Secretariat will convene and co-ordinate one or more Expert Panels, that will develop the generic framework necessary to identify 2-4 EAVs.
+Other partners in the consortium will contribute to the population of the Expert Panels.
+An implementation strategy will include documentation that Pilot Services derived from EAVs critically support Key Objectives of the Arctic Observing Assessment Framework.
+The implementation strategy for the EAVs will define what needs to happen for these to be implemented.
+The actual implementation is outside the scope of this task, but should be the scope of the consortium itself.

-SAON has wanted to establish ArcticGEOSS as a so-called GEO Community Activity and has submitted an application on this to the Group on Earth Observations (GEO); this was approved by the GEO Plenary in November, 2019.
+SAON has wanted to establish ArcticGEOSS and this was approved as a so-called GEO Community Activity by the GEO Plenary in November, 2019.
 The task will prepare and submit an application for ArcticGEOSS as a GEO Initiative.

 4.3 Deliverable from the task: a report, a prototype, a data set, or a service, etc. including month of delivery during the 48 months project period